|

 most severe punishment.
 Whole life imprisonment could fit the bill for the

 worst murders with suitable gradations for less awful murders.
-Some 44 people are serving whole life tariffs
+Some 44 people are currently serving whole

 I am